Cobalt6700/DCC_Zubehoerdecoder/README.md

 # DCC_Zubehoerdecoder
 ### A universal Dcc Accessory-Decoder for Arduino based on NmraDcc and MoBaTools Lib.

+## This is currently being modified to work with an ATTiny3226.
+This requires my fork of MoBaTools to work.

 It is able to control servos, double coil motors and leds.
 Most characteristics are CV configurable.

 Overview of the adjustable functionality: